 This quiet fairy trail in Southern Idaho is informally known as Cleo’s Ferry Museum and Nature Trail: a 1-mile nature stroll-botanical garden-spiritual walk-fairy retreat, all in one.
 Winding along the Snake River and filled to the brim with enchanting wildlife, gardens, history, and surprises galore, this lovely spot is sure to become one of your favorite escapes – whether you’re hunting for mythical creatures or just looking for a relaxing stroll away from the crowds.
 Follow along and see what makes this fairy walk in Idaho so unique!

-Cleo’s Ferry Museum is such a wonderful, serene oasis – and with quite the delightful whimsy and history behind it!
+Cleo’s Ferry Museum is such a wonderful, serene oasis – and with quite the sweet history behind it!
 Enjoy the beauty and tranquility, drink in the peace and quiet of rural Idaho, and be sure to share your photos and stories with us!
 We love stumbling upon treasures like this that highlight Idaho’s unique character.
 What other nature trails make for the perfect scenic getaway?

 For more fanciful trails to explore, try this easy historic hike or check out one of Idaho’s most magical places.